- American Physical Society Sites

 For APS meetings, it is not necessary to include your abstract on the poster.
-However, if you have made significant changes from what you submitted initially, you may wish to include a brief summary.
+However, if you have made significant changes from your initial submission, you may wish to include a brief summary.

 Practice Makes Perfect

-Once your work is picture-perfect, it’s time to start rehearsing your presentation.
+Once your poster is ready, it’s time to start rehearsing your presentation.
 Get started by reading our guidelines for presenting your poster.

 At the Meeting

-Put your poster up in its designated location at least 30 minutes prior to the start of the poster session, and remove your poster immediately at the close of the session.
+Put your poster up in its designated location at least thirty (30) minutes prior to the start of the poster session and remove your poster immediately at the close of the session.
 Please note that AV is not allowed in poster sessions at the APS March and April meetings—posters should be designed using effective printed visuals.
 Your poster must correspond to the title and content of the abstract you submitted.